 Beyond hazard identification there is a requirement to manage exposure to noise on a day-to-day basis.
 This requires a comprehensive system of policies, procedures and guidelines aimed at reducing the potential for noise induced hearing loss (NIHL) to practical levels.

 Once on site our engineer can advise on Instrumentation Buy quiet policies, noise control plans, risk assessment and hazard identification.
-Click here for a free quotation on your premises.

 Noise is not a new hazard.
 It has been a constant threat since the industrial revolution.
 Too much noise exposure may cause a temporary change in hearing (your ears may feel stuffed up) or a temporary ringing in your ears (tinnitus).
 These short-term problems usually go away within a few minutes or hours after leaving the noise.
 However, repeated exposures to loud noise can lead to permanent, incurable hearing loss or tinnitus.